gitlabhq/gitlabhq/doc/development/ci_setup.md

 ### GitLab CI at ci.gitlab.org

-We use it for testing software from private server at dev.gitlab.org
+We use it for testing software from private server at dev.gitlab.org.
+We use [this build script](https://gitlab.com/gitlab-org/gitlab-ci/blob/master/doc/examples/build_script_gitlab_ce.md) for testing GitLab CE on ci.gitlab.org

 ### Semaphore at semaphoreapp.com